mayank543/CodeGenerator/README.md

 *   **Multi-Language Support**: Generate code in **JavaScript, Python, C++, Java, and C**.
 *   **Smart History**: Your prompts and generated code are automatically saved.
 Access them anytime from the sidebar.
 *   **Persistent Storage**: History, theme, and font settings are saved to your browser's local storage.
-*   **Search & Filter**: Easily find past prompts by searching text or filtering by language.
+*   **Search & Filter**: Easily find past prompts by searching text or filtering by language or favourite prompts. or favourite prompts.

 ### User Experience
 *   **Copy to Clipboard**: Copy generated code with a single click.